Winter Wonder Deals! ⛄️❄️

-Bananas are a good source of minerals, fibers, and vitamins.
+Bananas are a good source of minerals, fiber, and vitamins.
 Unripe bananas have more prebiotic content.

 Oats are a healthy prebiotic source.
 It comprises majorly of beta-glucan fiber.

-Apple is a juicy and yum fruit containing fibers.
+Apple is a juicy and yummy fruit containing fibers.
 The pectin fibers in apples have prebiotic advantages.
 It decreases the production of harmful microbes.

 They are an excellent source of prebiotics.
 It promotes the population of healthy gut microorganisms.
-Flaxseeds are equipped with anticancer and antioxidant properties and stimulate regular bowel movements.
+Flaxseeds are tiny superfoods that are equipped with anticancer and antioxidant properties and stimulate regular bowel movements.

 It is one of the popular sources of probiotics and improves gut health.
 It is made from milk by the process of fermentation that promotes friendly bacteria.
 It has excellent benefits for people diagnosed with hypertension.
 The impact of diarrhea can be minimized with the intake of yogurt.

 Cheese prepared with unpasteurized milk is a source of probiotics.
-Cottage cheese, Parmigiano Reggiano are some of the examples that comprise gut microbiomes.
+Cottage cheese and Parmigiano Reggiano are some of the examples that comprise gut microbiomes.

 Pickles made with saltwater (not with vinegar) provide probiotic values to our gut.
 It is a traditional recipe that improves our digestive health.

-If you are searching for various food options in probiotics and prebiotics, we at VMeals has got your back.
-Not only do we supply nutritious meals, but we also provide services where you can speak with a professional nutritionist about your health difficulties, diet consumption, and other nutrition-related issues.
+If you are searching for various food options in probiotics and prebiotics, we at VMeals have got your back.
+Not only do we supply nutritious healthy meals, but we also provide services where you can speak with a professional nutritionist about your health difficulties, diet consumption, and other nutrition-related issues.